superfan6000/titan-os-tv-debug-api-possibly-/README.md

 # ⚠️ Disclaimer

-This repository is for educational and research purposes only.
+This repository is not for educational and research purposes only.
-I do encourage any misuse of this information.
+I do encourage misuse of this information in ways that could lead to more information about the insides of the Titan OS.